YUX/163music-APlayer-you-get-docker/README.md

 - max_width=[100%|32rem|400px|something else]
 - autoplay=[false|true]

-You must choose one of those six ids.
+You must choose ONE of those six ids.
 And it means nothing if you choose more than one of them.
 You may use [The web interface](https://music.daoapp.io/) to find the id or use 163Music.

 ### API-V2
 URL: https://music.daoapp.io//api/v2